Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: Introduction

+In this work, we revisit the analogy between feed-forward DNNs and discrete dynamical systems in relaxation form, originating from the discretization of neural integral equations~\cite{zappala2022neural}.
+Within this framework, the propagation of features across layers can be interpreted as a time-stepping process, in which the network evolves toward attractors that may, in principle, correspond to learned representations.
+This viewpoint provides a natural connection between deep learning architectures and classical concepts from numerical analysis and computational physics.

+This perspective differs from, but is related to, the framework of neural ordinary differential equations~\cite{chen2018neural,he2016deep}, where the depth of the network is interpreted as a continuous time variable.
+Here, instead, we emphasize a formulation based on integral representations and their discrete counterparts, which leads to relaxation-type dynamics and potentially nonlocal interactions in feature space.

+The main objective of this work is to investigate the learning dynamics of deep neural networks, and in particular PINNs, through the lens of discrete dynamical systems.
+This perspective highlights the existence of multiple parameter configurations leading to essentially the same learned solution, revealing a fundamental non-uniqueness in the mapping between network parameters and physical outputs.
+For context, we contrast this learning behavior with classical numerical discretization methods, such as finite-difference (FD) schemes~\cite{leveque2007finite}, which typically rely on structured and more directly interpretable operators.

+Understanding this connection is of interest for several reasons.
+First, it provides insight into the relationship between network architecture and solution accuracy when learning PDEs~\cite{E2017dynamical}.
+Second, it offers a route toward improving the interpretability of machine learning models in scientific computing.
+While universal approximation results guarantee the expressive power of neural networks~\cite{cybenko1989approximation, hornik1989multilayer, hornik1991approximation}, they do not address how such representations are constructed across layers.
+From the present viewpoint, this process can be interpreted as the evolution of a dynamical system towards a target state through a sequence of transformations.

-Bringing such connection to full light should help in elucidating the theoretical foundations of machine learning and facilitate their extension to more general and possibly more reliable and efficient architectures for future AI scientific applications.
+Bringing this connection to light contributes to the broader goal of establishing a theoretical foundation for machine learning methods in computational physics, and may help guide the development of more reliable and efficient architectures for scientific applications.